luism6058/github-tutorial/README.md

 __Github__:  Github stores your code in a cloud,in which you can   `pull` from any computer and `push` back to github so it can save your `commit`.
 It also allows for easy collaboration with other users, they can *fork* your repo and make their own changes and you can either accept or deny their pull requests, to accept or deny their changes to your repo.

 ---
-## Initial Setup
+## Initial Setup:
+_Github Account_:
+1.Create a [github](https://github.com) account to make your repositories and your remotes.
+2.Once you create your github account you go to "Your Profile" and click on the repositories tab.
+3.Once in the repositories tab, click on "New" and type in the name for the repository and then you can begin!
+4. Endless Fun!

 _First steps:_
 1. Create a repository on github
 2. Then in any porgram on the command line type in `git init`